encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 - ```python3 analyze.py scalability_pi1```: Data from Table 10

 The results should match the data provided by the plots and tables in the paper for the graph sizes where benchmarks were possible.
+Regarding the comparison to the reference protocol from the prior work (pi_M and pi_K), while its one-time cost might not be the highest among all datarows using the limited, smaller benchmarks, it should clearly be visible how it is scaling quadratically with |V|.
+Hence, it can be extrapolated how this will become the highest for higher |V| as also depicted in the paper for larger graphs.
 Still, the exact hardware and other environment factors may slightly influence the run times; this should not obstruct verifying the claims.
 We also note that there might be fluctuations regarding allocated RAM, especially for smaller sizes, and for cost per iteration data if significantly smaller than the one-time cost.
 This is caused by cost per iteration being deducted from the difference between runs with more and less iterations so that fluctuations of the one-time cost may yield deviations of measured per iteration cost.